 At Holy Trinity CE Primary Academy, we believe that a creative and engaging curriculum is at the heart of good learning for our children.
 Happy learners are good learners!
 So we work very hard to make sure that children are happy with the learning themes and enjoy their learning.

 We use a skills based approach to ensure that children are helped to become great, lifelong learners, as well as covering the detail of a knowledge based curriculum.
-As a result, our children enjoy their learning and do extremely well – we had a letter from the School’s Minister in 2014 to tell us that we rank in the top 2% of the country for academic achievement in KS2 and another in 2015 saying that we are in the top 2% of the country for our phonics screening results.
-We also came top in WIltshire for KS2 SATS in 2014 and were in the top 600 schools in the country (including both fee paying and state schools).
+As a result, our children enjoy their learning and do extremely well.
+We regularly receive letters from the government congratulating us on being in the top few percent of the country’s schools in academic subjects.

 Parents (and other members of the community) are always welcome to come and see our curriculum in action and are regularly invited to come in to learn more about their children’s work and the curriculum – both through our weekly “Sharing Assembly” on Friday afternoons at 2.15pm, and at other points in the year through formal invitation by individual classes.
 We encourage parents to come into school at any time to look at their child’s work and to enjoy the displays around the school.

 Children used Pointillism to help them recreate Seurat’s painting of the Bathers